idea-statica/ideastatica-public/src/Examples/ConnHiddenCalc/python-examples/readme.md

 Install Idea StatiCa v21 or higher

 Build the release configuration of the solution ConnCalcExamples\ConnCalculationExamples.sln.
-The python script needs .net asseblis in  in the directory '..\ConnCalcExamples\ConnectionHiddenCalculation\bin\Release'
+The python script needs .net assemblies in  in the directory '..\ConnCalcExamples\ConnectionHiddenCalculation\bin\Release'